 Schisler says he first noticed a faint blip on his radar as he used the Ballistic Missile Early Warning System to watch the skies over Siberia for any signs of an attack.

 He noted the signals repeatedly after that and soon realised that they were happening four minutes earlier every day.
-This told him they must be extra-terrestrial because the star rose four minutes earlier every day due to the Earth’s motion around the Sun.
+This told him they must be extra-terrestrial because the stars rose four minutes earlier every day due to the Earth’s motion around the Sun.